Member stories

 6. It doesn't have to be scalable at first

-Paying to expand your audience through Google of Facebook means convincing people that haven't heard of your business to buy something.
+Paying to expand your audience through Google or Facebook means convincing people who haven't heard of your business to buy something.
 This is particularly tricky when you don't have the experience to optimise your website and might not have solidified your USP.

 Don't underestimate the value of your existing network.
 Whether it's friends and family, a sports club or email list you have for a related project, existing contacts have a level of trust that makes them easier to convert.